PaNOSC-ViNYL/ase/doc/tutorials/qmmm/qmmm.rst

-The following script will calculate the QM/MM single point energy of the water dimer from the :ref:`s22`, using LDA and TIP3P.
+The following script will calculate the QM/MM single point energy of the water dimer from the :ref:`s22`, using LDA and TIP3P, for illustration purposes.

 .. literalinclude:: water_dimer.py